darigaaz86/websocket-apigateway-golang-client/README.md

 - Four **Lambda functions**:
   - `$connect`: Adds a new connection ID to DynamoDB and optionally sends it to the client
   - `$disconnect`: Removes the connection ID when the client disconnects
-  - `sendMessage`: Scans all active connections and sends a broadcast message
-  - `sendDirect`: Sends a direct message to a specific connection ID
+  - `sendServer`: Send message to the peer server
 - **IAM roles** and policies for the Lambda functions

 ### 2. `main.go`